OpenBazaar/official_docs/content/guides/concepts/orderflow.md

 }
 ```

-The url is required, the password is optional.
+`url` is required, `password` is optional.
+`note` is optional.

-**Data Sent** (Service)
+**Data Sent (Service)**

 ```
 {
   "orderId": "QmV3mBSSq992ETtFYJgK9mZeMKxdnqKQ7U1xQXL8eAXFNd",
-  "note": "asddsa"
+  "note": "I will call 30 minutes before I arrive."
 }
 ```

-If neither physicalDelivery nor digitalDelivery is sent, the fulfillment is a service.
+If neither a physicalDelivery nor a digitalDelivery object is sent, the fulfillment is a service.
+`note` is optional.

-**Data Sent** (Cryptocurrency)
+**Data Sent (Cryptocurrency)**

 ```
-TODO
+{
+  "orderId": "QmYrhFUcCctNTp8fmUEzoELhQc7aBddnyr7AMgfhjk1QaM",
+  "note": "Enjoy your coins."
+}
 ```

 **Data Received**